 - Advising on liability and quantum and attending a successful mediation in a claim involving the failure to obtain informed consent from a mother during birth (in this case, a failure to give full details of treatment options), leading to significant neurological damage, pain and incontinence and a consequent loss of a cherished career.

 - Advising on quantum, particularly in relation to a large care claim, in a claim involving a delay in treatment of compartment syndrome.
 Complexity arose in this case due to (1) the precise length of the negligent delay and its effect on the claimant’s prognosis and (2) the claimant having significant pre-existing mobility issues and care needs.

-Charles is regularly instructed to act in personal injury claims which involve allegations of fraud, including claims involving allegations of exaggerated injuries, malingering, and fundamental dishonesty.
+Charles is frequently instructed by defendants to act in personal injury claims which involve allegations of fraud, including claims involving exaggerated injuries, malingering, and fundamental dishonesty.

 He has particular experience in dealing with RTA fraud cases which involve Low Velocity Impact (LVI) claims, induced/staged accidents, phantom passengers, and fraudulent credit hire and storage costs.

-He regularly drafts defences, advises both on paper and in conference, and he frequently tests the evidence of insureds at the earliest stages of the litigation.
-He is knowledgeable in associated costs issues (including wasted costs, third-party costs orders, and the disapplication of the qualified one-way costs shifting (QOCS) regime).
+He regularly drafts defences, Part 18 questions and robust counter-schedules to very good effect.
+He also advises both on paper and in conference, and he frequently tests the evidence of insureds at the earliest stages of the litigation.

 Charles is regularly instructed to act in road traffic accident claims involving the MIB and the application of the RTA 1988.

 Charles has been regularly instructed to appear for both claimants and defendants at costs and case management hearings since their introduction to the multi-track process.

 He has also been frequently instructed to advise and appear in cases involving the disapplication of the qualified one-way costs shifting (QOCS) regime.